openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 There are a number of open questions related to this update strategy:
 - Are we comfortable offering this strategy given the risks that it poses?
 - What alternative can we provide to satisfy resource constrained environments if we do not implement this strategy?
-- Should we teach the etcd operator to remove the protection mechanism when the ControlPlaneSet is configured with this strategy?
+- Should we teach the etcd operator to remove the protection mechanism when the `ControlPlaneMachineSet` is configured with this strategy?
 - To minimise risk, should we allow this strategy only on certain platforms?
 (Eg disallow the strategy on public clouds)
 - Do we want to name the update strategy in a way that highlights the risks associated, eg `RecreateUnsupported`?

 ##### The OnDelete update strategy

 The OnDelete strategy mirrors the OnDelete strategy familiar to users from StatefulSets.
-When a change is required, any logic for rolling out the Machine will be paused until the ControlPlaneSet controller observes a deleted Machine.
+When a change is required, any logic for rolling out the Machine will be paused until the `ControlPlaneMachineSet` controller observes a deleted Machine.
 When a Machine is marked for deletion, it will create a new Machine based on the current spec.
 It will then proceed with the replacement as normal.